sunface/rust-by-practice/en/src/newtype-sized.md

     }
 }

-// an age verification function that checks age in years, must be given a value of type Years. fn old_enough(age: &Years) -> bool {
+// An age verification function that checks age in years, must be given a value of type Years. fn old_enough(age: &Years) -> bool {
     age.0 >= 18
 }